-Filed b Filed by the Registrant x
+Filed by the Registrant x

-Filed b by a Party other than the Registrant o
+Filed by a Party other than the Registrant o

 Check the appropriate box:

-X Preliminary Proxy Statement
+□ Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule14a-6(e)(2))
+□ Confidential, for Use of the Commission Only (as permitted by Rule14a-6(e)(2))

-Definitive Proxy Statement
+- x Definitive Proxy Statement

-0 Definitive Additional Materials
+- o Definitive Additional Materials

-0 Soliciting Material Under Rule 14a-12
+- o Soliciting Material Under Rule 14a-12

 DISCOVERY LABORATORIES, INC.

 (Name of Registrant as Specified in Its Charter)

 (Name of Persons(s) Filing Proxy Statement, if Other Than the Registrant)

-Payme ent of Filing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

-X No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-Discovery Laboratories, Inc. 2600 Kelly Road, Suite 100 Warrington, Pennsylvania 18976-3622 (215) 488-9300
+- x No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Setforth the amount on which the filing fee - is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filingfor which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: